Beef

 Bakery

 Oake Knoll Farms sits on land that has been in the Lawton family since a King's Land Grant was issued in 1732, the year George Washington was born.
-Approaching four hundred years of continuous family ownership, the 26-acre farm in Foxboro, Massachusetts is now home to Nevin and Terri Lawton, who carry on a tradition of raising heritage livestock the way it was always done before industrial agriculture.
+Approaching four hundred years of continuous family ownership, the 26-acre farm in Foxboro, Massachusetts is now home to Nevin Wenger and Terri Lawton, who carry on a tradition of raising heritage livestock the way it was always done before industrial agriculture.
 The barn was built in 1832, and the property is also known as the Lawton Family Farm and the home of Foxboro Cheese.

 Oake Knoll Farms sits on land that has been in the Lawton family since a King's Land Grant was issued in 1732, the year George Washington was born.
-Approaching four hundred years of continuous family ownership, the 26-acre farm in Foxboro, Massachusetts is now home to Nevin and Terri Lawton, who carry on a tradition of raising heritage livestock the way it was always done before industrial agriculture.
+Approaching four hundred years of continuous family ownership, the 26-acre farm in Foxboro, Massachusetts is now home to Nevin Wenger and Terri Lawton, who carry on a tradition of raising heritage livestock the way it was always done before industrial agriculture.
 The barn was built in 1832, and the property is also known as the Lawton Family Farm and the home of Foxboro Cheese.